 4. Any research requiring special permits or approvals (e.g. human or animal use, euthanasia, banding, etc.) should clearly state that those permits will be or are in hand.
 Individuals and the institution are responsible for obtaining all appropriate permits and approvals.

-5. Recipients must present a paper or poster on their research at the 2013 SNCURCS in the Fall of 2013 and submit a brief financial report to the SNCURCS Advisory Committee upon completion of the research project.
+5. Recipients must present a paper or poster on their research at the 2014 SNCURCS in the Fall of 2014.

 6. All application materials should be sent to: